Atlantis vs Terraform

 Pros

-• Open-source with active community and no licensing costs
+• Open-source and free with no licensing costs

 Cons